abhi9avx/RestAssuredProject/README.md

    - Provides annotations for test methods
    - Offers better test organization and reporting

-3. **Hamcrest (v2.2)**
+3. **JSON Path (v5.3.0)**
-   - Library of matcher objects for test assertions
+   - Used for parsing and validating JSON responses
-   - Used for creating flexible test assertions
+   - Provides powerful JSON querying capabilities

 ## Prerequisites

-- Java JDK 17 or higher
+- Java JDK 11 or higher
 - Maven 3.6 or higher
 - Internet connection (for downloading dependencies)